 Stand at the Summit

-On Friday, October 4th, join Western Slope Conservation Center, Wilderness Workshop, Thompson Divide Coalition, and High Country Conservation Advocates to join in a conversation about the shared issues our valleys are facing.
-The event will feature comments from community leaders, live music from Sam Heart, and snacks and libations from both valleys.
+On Thursday, September 30th, join Western Slope Conservation Center, Wilderness Workshop, High Country Conservation Advocates and Colorado Farm and Food Alliance for a conversation about the shared issues our valleys are facing.
+The event will feature comments from community leaders, live music, and snacks and libations from both valleys.
 Camping is welcome and encouraged after the event is completed.
 Please bring a personal camping chair and/or blanket with you!
 This is a family-friendly event.

 POSTPONED: Deer 139 Film Showing and Panel Discussion

 October 4, 2021

 This event has been postponed until further notice.
 Stay tuned for updates!

 October 14, 2021 4:00 pm - 5:30 pm

 October 16, 2021

 October 19, 2021 10:00 am - 12:00 pm